 Nagarkot is a small town on a hill near Bhaktapur.
 This is the closest and yet the most beautiful trekking destination around the capital.
 Nagarkot lies 2,195 meters above sea level and is known as the most amazing viewpoint around the capital.
 The place is only about an hour of drive from Valley and yet has a calm and peaceful nature.

 From the top of the view tower, you get the magnificent scenario of mountain ranges.
 The beauty of the eight tallest mountain ranges will definitely make your eyes glitter.

 One of the ranges visible from Nagarkot is Mt.
 Everest itself.
 You will also see the Annapurna range, Langtang range, Jugal Himal range, Manaslu range, Ganesh Himal range, and Rolwaling Range.
 The sunrise and sunset view from Nagarkot is also excellent.

-With the right choice of gears and clothing, Trekking in Nepal in January is a pleasing experience.
-Do not aim for high altitude trekking in Nepal in January but enjoy the views and cultural beauty from the lower region itself.
+With the right choice of gear and clothing, Trekking in Nepal in January is a pleasing experience.
+Do not aim for high-altitude trekking in Nepal in January but enjoy the views and cultural beauty from the lower region itself.
 Unlike the peak season of autumn and spring, the stays are peaceful and quiet.
-You get to enjoy the natural beauty, and hospitality of local peoples, and a special discount from travel agencies.
-And since January is dry and warm in the lower region, Lower altitude trek is prodigious during this month.
+You get to enjoy the natural beauty, and hospitality of local people, and a special discount from travel agencies.
+And since January is dry and warm in the lower region, a Lower altitude trek is prodigious during this month.

-If you are having any issues to plan Nepal January trek, please contact us or drop your queries below, we will be more than happy to help you.
+If you are having any issues planning the Nepal January trek, please contact us or drop your queries below, we will be more than happy to help you.